Want to be a Nurse? SNU is the right place to look! Small class size, caring faculty, Christian environment, and no waiting list!

 When do you need to start?

 Apply for fall admission to start Pre-Nursing Requirements such as Health Assessment.
-Meet the 2.75 GPA and pre-requisite requirement (see below) and you will be ready to start the nursing program in Spring 2013.
+Meet the 2.75 GPA and pre-requisite requirement (see below) and you will be ready to start the nursing program.
 Call for more information!

 The nursing program at Southern Nazarene University is approved by the Oklahoma Board of Nursing and accredited by the Commission on Collegiate Nursing Education of the American Association of Colleges of Nursing.
 A four-year curriculum leading to a Bachelor of Science degree with a major in nursing (B.S.) is offered.
 The program involves 56 academic hours of nursing courses and 72 hours of general education and prerequisite courses.
 The nursing courses include classroom, laboratory, and clinical experiences and are scheduled over five semesters beginning in the spring semester of the sophomore year.
 Clinical experiences are provided in a variety of hospitals and agencies in the community.
 Selection for admission into the nursing program is made at the end of the fall semester of the sophomore year.
 Preference is given to applicants whose preparatory work is completed at SNU.
 Applications are distributed in the Health Assessment pre-nursing course.
 Both a cumulative and pre-nursing GPA of 2.75 and completion of all pre-requisite courses at a ‘C’ level or higher are required for admission.
 A test of English as a foreign language (TOEFL) score of 550 (paper and pencil), 213 (computer based), or 79/80 (internet based) is required for international students.